mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-Then, we can execute the retrieval of the actors playing in the "Zack Snyder's Justice League" movie using the `Dispatchers.IO` dispatcher through the `flowOn` function:
+Then, we can execute the retrieval of the actors playing in "Zack Snyder's Justice League" movie using the `Dispatchers.IO` dispatcher through the `flowOn` function:

 ```kotlin
 val actorRepository: ActorRepository =